robclu/ripple/README.md

 - Add pinned host memory when allocating on the device
 - Add async memory allocation and copies
 - Add streams to the invoke functionality for multi threaded support

+## Grid algorithms

+A grid comprises of blocks of different sizes, where each block has a padding layer.
+The blocks in a grid can either execute on the host or the device.

+For each block, the following steps are requires to complete the execution:

+1. Set the boundary/padding data for the block.
+2. Run the computational kernel on the block data.
+3. Update the cache state of the block (if the block is on the host/device)

+Step 1 above can be it's own task, with steps 2 and 3 comprising another task, which depends on the previous task.

+Initially, break grid into segments of the number of GPUs, and have each thread submit the work to the GPU.
+(Leaving all additional CPU cores idle).

+Later, add a mechanism for sending the tasks to either the CPU or the GPU.